Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: -method for Higgs bundles

-A direct consequence is the following result which can be seen as a Higgs bundle version of Girbau vanishing theorem (see \cite[Chapter \rom{7}, Theorem 4.2]{Dembook}) in the log setting \cite[Theorem 4.1]{HLWY16}. \begin{cor} Let $(X,\omega)$ be a complete K\"ahler manifold, and $(\tilde{E},\tilde{\theta},\tilde{h})$ be any harmonic bundle on $X$.
-Let $L$ be a line bundle on $X$ equipped with a metric $h_L$.
-Assume that for some $m>0$, one has
+A direct consequence is the following result which can be seen as a Higgs bundle version of Girbau vanishing theorem (see \cite[Chapter \rom{7}, Theorem 4.2]{Dembook}) in the log setting \cite[Theorem 4.1]{HLWY16}. \begin{cor} Let $(M,\omega_M)$ be a complete K\"ahler manifold, and $(\tilde{E},\tilde{\theta},\tilde{h})$ be any harmonic bundle on $M$.
+Let $L$ be a line bundle on $M$ equipped with a Hermitian metric $h_L$.
+Assume that